saberry/qualtrics/README.md

 There are a variety of little JS scripts that you can apply to your survey.

-I have included a few of them here, but you will likely need to adapt them to fit your specific needs.
+I will be including a few of them here, but you will likely need to adapt them to fit your specific needs.

 ## CSS